Smatek1001/AI_DnD/Factions/Nightshade_Guild.md

 * [[Mira "Quickfingers"]] (Fence, with ties to Guild)

 ## VII.
 DM Notes (for AI)
-Emphasize the Guild's cunning and reliance on deception, stealth, and arcane power.
-Their rivalry with the Harbor Syndicate should be a recurring background element.
+Emphasize the [[Nightshade Guild]]'s cunning and reliance on deception, stealth, and arcane power.
+Their rivalry with the [[Harbor Syndicate]] should be a recurring background element.
 Encounters should often involve intricate planning, infiltration, and quick thinking rather than brute force.
 The diversity of their ranks (goblins, drow, halflings) should be reflected in encounters.

 ### ROT-13 Encoded Secrets
 Gur Avtugfunqr Thvyq vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.